Grading and Homework Policy

 Penny Road has a multi-tiered system of support.

 Tier 1- Classroom Core Instruction

 - All students will participate in classroom learning and assessment based on the learning standards

-- Grade levels will use a variation of instruction that is differentiated where students are able to learn whole group, small group and/or collaboratively
+- Grade levels will use a variety of instruction that is differentiated where students are able to learn the whole group, small group and/or collaboratively

 Tier 2A – Needs-Based Classroom and Grade Level Interventions